PaddlePaddle/docs/docs/dev_guides/git_guides/submit_pr_guide_en.md

 Create an Issue to describe your problem and keep its number.

-Switch to the branch you have created and click `New pull request`。
+Switch to the branch you have created and click `Compare & pull request`。

 ![new_pull_request](../images/compare_pull_request.png)